-Also, whatever we search is saved on our systems and as well as on the Google servers.
-Our online exposure to the web is draped by the advertising companies who track and collects our data.
+Also, whatever we search for is saved on our systems and as well as on the Google servers.
+Our online exposure to the web is draped by the advertising companies who track and collect our data.
 Even if you are using the incognito window, there is quite a possibility that you are being looked upon.
 Therefore, it becomes paramount for us to delete the web browser history and Google search history.

-To make it easier for the users, Google has recently allowed anyone with their account logged in to delete the search history from the Google search itself.
+To make it easier for users, Google has recently allowed anyone with their account logged in to delete the search history from the Google search itself.
 So, today I will be discussing how to review and delete the Google search history and where Google has placed the new option.

 But before that, you need to learn to limit your browsing activity.